SkylineCommunications/dataminer-docs/connector-help/connector_help/Suitelife_Systems_Axess.md

 Axess is a flexible network-based management application used by broadcasters, content originators, Telco networks, building management teams and infrastructure facilities operators.

-The Suitelife Systems Axess driver polls status and analog tables from the Axess application.
+The Suitelife Systems Axess connector polls status and analog tables from the Axess application.

 ## About